Wireless Remote Control with micro:bit

 For this part of the experiment, we will repeat the steps in 2.1 to transmit commands for turning or driving in reverse.
 The built-in accelerometer will be used to detect a shake.
 A command to control the servo motors will be sent out as soon as there is a shake detected.

-If you have not already, insert one micro:bit into the gamer:bit's carrier board.
+If you have not already, insert one micro:bit into the controller:bit's carrier board.
 Make sure to insert the micro:bit with the LED array facing up (the same direction as all of the buttons) as explained in the micro:arcade kit experiment guide.
 We’re continuing on from experiment 3.
 Make sure to check out the guide before continuing on.

 Disconnect the battery pack from micro:bit from the previous experiment.
 The JST connector is a tight fit in the micro:bit so you will need to carefully remove the connector out by wiggling it side to side using your index finger and thumb.
-It is easier to remove the micro:bit from the gamer:bit carrier board.
+It is easier to remove the micro:bit from the controller:bit carrier board.

 Then connect the first micro:bit to your computer via USB cable.